buzz-lang/Buzz/doc/api.md

 non-protected.

 When strings are communicated between robots, they must be serialized.
-It is not possible to force the string indentifiers to be the same across different robots.
+It is not possible to force the string identifiers to be the same across different robots.
 This is because (in general) different robots might execute different parts of a script, and strings might be created in different order.
 Therefore, when two